jeanetteandrews/ComputationalDataScience/README.md

 It looks like the Kalman filter picks up smaller variations in the data, whereas the LOESS smoothing removes smaller variations that actually might've existed.

 ### 3. GPS Tracks: How Far Did I Walk?

+walk1.gpx includes a recorded path from walking around downtown Vancouver.

+How far did I walk?
+The answer to this can't be immediately calculated from the tracks, since the noise makes it look like I ran across the street, crossed back, backed up, jumped forward, etc. I actually walked in mostly-straight lines.
+On the other hand, we can't just take the difference between the starting and ending points: I didn't walk a completely straight line either.

+Code: calc_distance.py
+Input: walk1.gpx
+Output: out.gpx (image below)

 ### 4. Movie Title Entity Resolution